threebarber/culinary-assistant-js/README.md

 !anime - get random anime with rating and genres

-!balance <2captchakey> - check 2captcha balance (does not log user's key to console)
+!balance your2CaptchaKeyHere - check 2captcha balance (does not log user's key to console)

-!variants <shopify item url> shopify variants with sizes
+!variants shopifyItemUrl - shopify variants with sizes

 ~running the bot

 node bot.js

 all done ^_^